vectordotdev/timber-ruby/README.md

 (for more examples, see the `Timber::Logger` docs)

-No Timber specific code anywhere!
+No mention of Timber anywhere!
 In fact, this approach pushes things the opposite way.
 What if, as a result of structured logging, you could start decoupling other services from your application?

 Before: